-IBM uses YouTube for employee learning.
-They have an entire YouTube channel where employees can watch video tutorials and other learning materials.
+Some educators use YouTube for employee learning.
+For example, IBM have an entire YouTube channel where employees can watch video tutorials and other learning materials.

 Another variation of social employee learning is the British Telecom project: Dare-to-share.
 Staff were encouraged to identify issues they encounter at work.
 Using smartphones, they make short videos to explain how they solved a problem and show what to do.
 Not only is this bottom-up, learner-generated Web 2.0 model a shift in ownership of content, it helps employees become evangelists to promote their knowledge.

 Though formal training makes up only 10% of the 70:20:10 model, it’s the starting point from which other types of learning can grow.
 If the foundation is firm, you can be sure that the experiential and peer-to-peer learning that follows will be successful.

 Formal learning is the knowledge upon which informal learning is built.
 However, it also can act as a booster, accelerating what has been learned through on-the-job experience and interpersonal communication, so it can be used as a supportive tool for achieving good learning results.

 Not so long ago, employees were sent off to classroom courses for training, but eLearning technology is making traditional corporate learning a thing of the past.
 Compared to instructor-led training, online learning is more beneficial.
 At the very least, it saves your company money, allows you to personalize the learning process, and boosts employee morale.

 A better way to deliver formal learning is to use a learning management system (LMS).
 Let’s take iSpring Learn LMS as an example to see how to organize online training in just three steps: